 Source: Euromonitor, U.S. Census.
 Data as of 2019.

 E-commerce vs. Brick & Mortar Sales Growth (Indexed to 100 in 2005)

 Source: Bureau of Economic Analysis, Federal Reserve, Oxford Economics and Green Street Advisors.

-Many traditional stores and malls that enjoy prime locations are benefiting from online sales as they double as pick-up locations for goods bought online (known as BOPUS: “buy online, pick up in store”).
-A higher proportion of goods bought online are returned as well, and customers often like taking their purchases back to a real person in a local store if they have the option.
+For example, stores and malls that enjoy prime locations can double as pick-up centers for goods bought online (known as BOPUS: “buy online, pick up in store”).
+A higher proportion of goods purchased digitally are returned as well; as lockdowns ease, customers should resume their pattern of taking their purchases back to a real person in a local store if they have the option.

 Moreover, the rapid growth of deliveries is driving the real estate-intensive trend of “e-fulfillment,” which is employing a range of assets, from warehouses to regional service centers to local self-service lockers and pick-up locations.
 Wider product choice, smaller orders and increased incidence of product returns mean that e-commerce also uses more of those assets than traditional retail.
-As a result, while retailers slow their physical store openings, many remain committed to the top locations, while leading U.S. online brands, notably including Amazon, have been opening brick-and-mortar stores as well.
+It is estimated that e-commerce requires three times as much real estate as “brick-and-mortar” retail.
+As a result, while retailers curb their physical store openings, many remain committed to the top locations, while leading U.S. online brands, notably including Amazon, have opened brick-and-mortar stores as well.

 The best-located malls are also the ones better able to adapt their retail offerings to current pressures.
-For example, the primary mall in a large and thriving community should be able to swap out at-risk apparel stores for assets with more potential, including grocery stores, restaurants, gyms and bars, as well as movie theaters and other entertainment offerings.
+For example, the primary mall in a large and thriving community should be able to swap out at-risk apparel stores for assets with more potential, including grocery stores (which have seen continued traffic in the pandemic), as well as restaurants, gyms and other leisure/entertainment offerings, which should gradually come back with reopening.